 (Huh?
 No more photos |

 This script file is somewhat unique compared to other script files.
-All the unused dialogs, bar the Dialog #8, are grouped together in one section in the script.
-Actually, this is how dialogs from investigation parts are usually stored in game files: all text blocks related to a particular location and time are placed one after another, preceded by the time and the location name (displayed when you visit a location).
-And all the unused dialogs below belong to such sections.
+All the unused dialogues, except for dialogue #8, are grouped together in one section of the script.
+This is actually the way investigation dialogues are usually stored in the game files: all text blocks related to a particular location and time are placed one after another and are preceded by the time and the location name (displayed when you visit a location).
+All the unused dialogues that follow belong to such sections.

-This section also contains a regular dialog from the final game, but the game uses its copy from another section instead.
+This section also contains a regular dialogue from the final game, but the game uses a different copy from another section.

-I have managed to restore this early encounter, you can see most of the dialogs below in this video.
-Note that the question "Your name" is not used in the game.
-For more info see the "Unused Questions" section.
+I have managed to restore this early encounter, you can see most of the dialogue below in this video.
+Note that the "Your Name" question is not used in the game.
+See the "Unused Questions" section for more information.

-Commentary: This dialog occurred when you met Gumshoe outside Studio One, and supposedly it was a separate question (those appear when you press the "Talk" button on the bottom screen).
+Commentary: This dialogue occurred when you met Gumshoe outside Studio One.
+Supposedly, it was a separate question.

 Maya: